 Hospice: A special program for members who are terminally ill and not expected to live more than six months to live comfortably for the rest of the member's time.
-It offers special services for the member and his or her family.
+It offers special services for the member and their family.
 This is also known as Hospice Services.